Philia-ecs/Philia1.0/README.md

 - Module 10 named 10-ecosystem   : presents the relationship between the ecosystem and the economy
 - Module 11 named 11-biomimicry  : contains the intersectoral monetary ‘trophic’ flows

+## LICENSE

+This project is licensed under the terms of the license CC BY 4.0.